Shea Ki

 Have you ever crossed paths with someone who right away you can tell they are golden from the inside out?

 It's such a great feeling!
 Alison Bucklin is one of those brilliant bright lights on LinkedIn who is just as warm, caring and positive in person as she is in her inspiring content she shares.
-Somehow she made participating in the cover story challenge a priority, despite the long list of professional commitments and personal responsibilities she juggles every day.

 And here it is:

-View Alison's cover story on her LinkedIn Profile so you can see the powerful difference it makes to talk about your top values and how it engages others into wanting to learn more about your work.
+In Alison's intro video on LinkedIn, you can see the powerful difference it makes to talk about your top values and how it engages others into wanting to learn more about your work.

 Philip Wilkerson III